mattvenn/teensy-audio-fx/README.md

 * test points for mic input
 * separate regulator for pot 3.3v to reduce noise?
-* filter behind pot mux was a mistake. filters must be in front of mux
+* filter behind pot mux was a mistake. filters must be in front of mux - fixed
-* fix LRCLK & BCLK mixup
+* fix LRCLK & BCLK mixup - fixed

 ## Back graphic